deduce-dev/dac-man/docs/use/config.md

 ## Plug-ins

-By default, Dac-Man compares the data by transforming file data into Dac-Man records, that use one-dimensional arrays as their underlying data structure.
+By default, Dac-Man compares the data by transforming file data into Dac-Man records that use one-dimensional arrays as their underlying data structure.

 You can also use plug-ins by providing external scripts.
-You can use your own custom scripts as plug-ins by simply providing the path to the script.
+Custom scripts can be used as plug-ins by providing the path to the executable script.

 For example, `myscript` can be used as a plug-in:

 ```sh